-The Minimum Income Standard (MIS) is the gross salary required (by each employed adult in the household) to afford the cost of the households Minimum Essential Standard of Living.
+The Minimum Income Standard (MIS) model establishes what an adequate income is for a household, by calculating the gross salary required to enable the household afford the cost of a Minimum Essential Standard of Living.
+The Minimum Income Standard model and process was established in the 2012 A Minimum Income Standard for Ireland study5.

-The calculation of the MIS follows the income calculation model laid out in Box 1 (page 5).
-The first step is calculating the household's income on the basis of each employed adult earning the National Minimum Wage.
-The MIS method, calculates the PAYE income tax liability, PRSI contribution and amount of USC payable, and also assesses eligibility for any social welfare entitlements applicable to the household type.
+The MIS calculation starts by assessing the adequacy of the household's total income, when each employed adult is earning the National Minimum Wage.
+The MIS method, calculates the PAYE income tax liability, PRSI contribution and amount of USC payable, and assesses eligibility for any social welfare entitlements applicable to the household type.